17 Best Hikes in Palm Springs, CA

 Andreas Canyon is part of the Indian Canyons tribal area, and there is an admission charge.
 Parking is easy and plentiful, and the trails are very well maintained.
 It's very safe and a great place for family hiking.
 The trail is about 15 minutes south of the downtown area.

 9. Murray Canyon

-This almost-five-mile-long hike in the Indian Canyons takes you on two specific trails, the Murray Canyon Trail and the Coffman Trail.
-The highlight is the 15-foot-tall Seven Sister Waterfall, located at the end point of the Murray Canyon Trail.
+This almost-five-mile-long hike in the Indian Canyons tribal area takes you on two specific trails: the Murray Canyon Trail and the Coffman Trail.
+The highlight is the 15-foot-tall Seven Sisters Waterfall, located at the end point of the Murray Canyon Trail.

 The hike takes about two hours.
 You start by walking about a mile through the open desert until you arrive at Murray Canyon.
 Most months, the canyon has a stream running through it, and the trail crosses it several times.
 This trail features some amazing rock formations along the way.

 The in-and-out trail is almost five miles long, and takes most people about two hours.
 This trail is a bit farther out and sees less people than other trails in the Indian Canyons area.
 If you're lucky, you might see an endangered bighorn sheep or a mule deer on the high ground above the canyon.

 A hike along the scenic Palm Canyon Trail, through Palm Canyon, gives you the chance to walk through the world's largest California fan palm oasis.
 There are thousands of the large trees here, enjoying the fresh water from the Palm Canyon Creek, which flows through the area.